-Disclosures must be made to an 'eligible recipient' to be eligible for protection under this Policy and the Corporations Act.
+Disclosures must be made to an 'eligible recipient' to be eligible for protection under this Policy and the Corporations Act or the Taxation Administration Act.
 Eligible recipients are:

 - A. internally, officers of Lochard Energy or the Lochard Management Team (LMT), as explained below: - B. Lochard Energy's external, independent whistleblower service provider 'Your Call'; - C. certain regulatory bodies and certain other external parties.